uldahlalex/fs25_13_1/README.md

 Subscribe to a topic in your C# backend -> Save the data to DB when it arrives -> Broadcast the data to appropriate web clients in real-time using the ConnectionManager.

 I recommend making the final exercise (putting it all together) in a solution where you already have all the required boilerplate *(like the template_onion repository)*

+The fullstack2025 repository does use all steps from this exercise.
+(But can of course be achieved with much less code)